Does Pre-Workout Expire?

 One of the most common possible issues you may encounter if you mix your pre-workout supplement and wait too long to drink it is you’ll find that it is simply less effective.

 While water will not break down the active compounds and ingredients found in pre-workout supplements too quickly, eventually it can cause them to lose potency and become less effective.
+This is a problem because it means that, essentially, you aren’t getting as much bang for your buck as you should.

 If you wait too long before you drink it, you might find that the pre-workout supp becomes less effective so you won’t the effects as prominently as you would if it was fresh or if you had drank it right away.